-- 1. Fixed some problems related to 32-bit string allocation.
-There was problem with template functions and also problem with std::string returning functions which have pointer type parameter. - 2.
-Now the global allocation ::operator new also became dependent on pointer size.
-It will allocate memory from 32-bit space if will be under #pragma pointer_size 32 or if /POINTER_SIZE=32 qualifier will be used from CL. - 3.
-Fixed the MMS dependency file format generator and now the /MMS_DEPENDENCIES qualifier will generate the right dependency file.
+- Fixed some problems related to 32-bit string allocation.
+There was a problem with template functions, and also a problem with std::string returning functions that have pointer type parameters. - The global allocation ::operator new is now dependent on pointer size.
+It will allocate memory from 32-bit space if under #pragma pointer_size 32 or if the /POINTER_SIZE=32 qualifier is used from CL.

-4. Fixed a lot of bugs and problems specifically related to 32-bit pointer size.
+- Fixed the MMS dependency file format generator so that the /MMS_DEPENDENCIES qualifier will now generate the right dependency file. - Fixed many bugs and issues specifically related to 32-bit pointer size.